Applying to the Program

 The start and end dates are flexible and different for every participant.
 Students should arrive between the end of May to mid-June, depending on their availability and that of their advisor.

 Q. How long is the program?

 The program duration is a minimum of 10 weeks and a maximum of 12 weeks.

 Q. How many students attend at a time?

 The number of fellows varies each year.
 It ranges between 25-30 per summer.

 Q. Do I get credit for my fellowship?

-WHOI does not offer formal academic credit toward degree requirements for participation in the Summer Student Fellowship Program; although such credit has often been awarded by the student's own college or university.
-Attaining such credit is the responsibility of the fellow.
+WHOI does not offer formal academic credit toward degree requirements for participation in the Summer Student Fellowship Program, although such credit has sometimes been awarded by the student's own college or university.
+Attaining academic credit is the responsibility of the fellow.

 Q. What does the schedule look like for the summer?